RabeaGleissner/personal-website/src/markdown/today-i-learnt/2021-07-24-terraform-basics.md

 But you changed that code to say you now  want a .NET environment in Australia.
 When you validate the file, Terraform will tell you that it's going to delete the Ruby server and will create a new .NET server for you in a different cloud.

-How does it know what the difference is?
+But how does it know what the difference is?, I hear you ask!

 It saves the current state of your infrastructure in a file called `terraform.tfstate`.
 By default it does that on your local machine.